-Traditional Braces have progressed since the early days and are now lighter in weight and structure than they used to be.
-They are made from a high-grade stainless steel and have metal brackets that are attached to each tooth using a type of cement.
+Traditional Braces have come a long way from what they used to be, and are now lighter in weight and structure than they used to be.
+Today's braces are made from a high-grade stainless steel and have metal brackets that are attached to each tooth using a type of bonding.

-The brackets are linked to each other with a thin archwire, which puts pressure on the teeth to cause them to move slowly into the correct position.
-The archwires are connected to the brackets using tiny elastics known as ligatures or o-rings, which your orthodontist will change each time he tightens the braces.
+The brackets are linked to each other with a thin arch wire, which puts pressure on the teeth to cause them to move slowly into the correct position.
+The arch wires are connected to the brackets using tiny elastics known as ligatures or o-rings, which your orthodontist will change each time they tighten the braces.

 Patients wearing these types of braces occasionally find that the elastics become discolored, which can cause marks on the teeth.

 In some cases there can be insufficient space in the mouth for all the teeth to fit properly.
 There are two main procedures to make room in these cases.
 One is extraction, in which teeth are removed to create more space.
 The second is expansion, in which the palate or arch is made larger by using a Palatal Expander